-The GLIMPSE project aims to develop novel AI-based algorithms and cooperative control techniques to address fundamental challenges in the use of a fleet of drones in save and rescue (SAR) missions and enable this promising technology to go well beyond the current state-of-the-art and ultimately support first responders in their operations.
+The GLIMPSE project aims to develop novel AI-based algorithms and cooperative control techniques to address fundamental challenges in the use of a fleet of drones in search and rescue (SAR) missions and enable this promising technology to go well beyond the current state-of-the-art and ultimately support first responders in their operations.

 One of the biggest challenges today’s society faces is its resilience to severe disasters such as earthquakes, wildfires, and floods.
 Besides the loss of lives and the damages, these disastrous events cause political, social, and economic disturbances and greatly amplifying the tragedy.
 When disasters occur, an immediate life-saving response is essential to rescue people from imminent danger.
 The main objective of this life-saving response, i.e., the search and rescue (SAR) mission, is to rescue the affected population in the shortest possible time, while at the same time ensuring the safety of the rescuers.
 Therefore, the efficiency in the organization, planning and execution of these SAR missions is essential and ultimately determines the number of people receiving assistance.